Flathead Lake Real Estate Sales

-Carryover buyer demand from the run on listings over the past 18 months is holding down inventory and propping up prices.
+Carryover buyer demand from the run-on listings over the past 18 months is holding down inventory and propping up prices.
 There was only one sale reported for March bringing the year-to-date total to seven.
-Adjusted price per front foot is still holding around $7500/ft lake-wide.
+The adjusted price per front foot is still holding around $7500/ft lake-wide.

 Buyer demand persists in all areas of the lake as market-priced listings continue to see multiple offers.
 The spring listing season is just around the corner and we will soon find out if rising interest rates and inflationary pressures will have any type of cooling effect on the market.